jepsen-io/jepsen/infoq/article.markdown

 consistency) via compare-and-set atomic updates.
 I then partition n1 and n2 away from the rest of the cluster, forcing Mongo to elect a new primary on the majority component, and to demote n1.
-I let the system run in a partitioned state for a short time, then resolve the partition, allowing it to reconverge before the end of the test.
+I let the system run in a partitioned state for a short time, then reconnect the nodes, allowing Mongo to reconverge before the end of the test.

 There are several consistency levels for operations against MongoDB, termed "write concerns".
 The defaults, up until recently, were to avoid checking for any type of failure at all.
+The Java driver calls this WriteConcern.UNACKNOWLEDGED.
 Naturally, this approach can lose any number of "successful" writes during a partition:

 ```